 - Password Security

 - User Security

 Some tutorials in this module may require editing your WordPress template or server files.
 If you need help modifying template or server files please contact a professional or experienced WordPress user for assistance (learn where to get help with WordPress).

 Important: Always do a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to back up your data manually, then consider using professional WordPress support services, or use a WordPress backup plugin.
+If you don’t want to perform your own backups, then consider using professional WordPress assistance services, or use backup plugins.

-Click below to view tutorials about the importance of WordPress security:
+Click below to view tutorials on the importance of WordPress security:

-Disclaimer: We are not associated with WordPress, Automattic, or any products reviewed on this site.
-We may derive financial benefits from purchases of third-party services or products advertised on our website.
-All product images are the copyright of their respective owners, comply with all license terms and agreements of use are being used solely for illustrative or training purposes.
+Disclaimer: This site has no association with WordPress, Automattic, or any WordPress products reviewed on this website.
+We may receive affiliate commissions or financial benefits from purchases of any products advertised, mentioned or linked to our site.
+All images remain the copyright of their respective owners, comply with all license terms and agreements of use are being used solely for illustrative or training purposes.